-Admit it: You are excited for the tie-dye comeback.
+Admit it: You are excited about the tie-dye comeback.
 And while you might have a bit of hesitation about the re-emerging trend, the inspiration is there — you just have to take a chance on the summer-camp-activity-turned-high-fashion.

 It might seem weird that in 2019 tie-dye has become a center of the fashion discussion — especially since it is in such dichotomy to the monochrome trend that took over fashion week.
 But in reality, the love of the colorful trend has always been there.

 A technique that was practiced in Japan and Indonesia in the early centuries, tie-dye fashion was quickly adopted into U.S. culture by the hippie-population in the 1960s.
 It surfaced again in the 1990s, becoming as much a staple as butterfly clips and scrunchies.

 So, if it continues to reappear in fashion, albeit wildly different from the thrifty Woodstock days, there must be a reason.
 And if you need a rationale to embrace the trend now, here it is: tie-dye is versatile.
 All genders, all skin types and all ages can wear tie-dye outfits.
 You can hand-pick the color (and the style) to fit your fashion needs.
 And best of all — it is fun.

 Get your inspiration to start rocking the tie-dye fashion trend today, read on to learn how to wear tie-dye.

 Go big or go home with a head-to-toe tie-dye look.
 What could be an incredibly loud statement is instead quietly powerful when you go for a muted color palette.
 Make sure not to overwhelm the look when adding in your final touches (hair, shoes, etc.) and choose one color to accentuate your jumpsuit (or even tailored suit, like this one from R13 Denim).
 White is a good choice, often an undertone in most tie-dye outfits.